Wang-ML-Lab/bayesian-peft/README.md

 # Bayesian PEFT
+This repo contains the code for our NeurIPS 2024 paper:<br>
-Code for the paper [BLoB: Bayesian Low-Rank Adaptation by Backpropagation for Large Language Models](https://arxiv.org/abs/2406.11675).
+**BLoB: Bayesian Low-Rank Adaptation by Backpropagation for Large Language Models**<br>
+Yibin Wang\*, Haizhou Shi\*, Ligong Han, Dimitris Metaxas, Hao Wang<br>
+*Thirty-eighth Conference on Neural Information Processing Systems, 2024*<br>
+[[Paper](https://arxiv.org/abs/2406.11675)] [OpenReview] [Talk] [Slides] [Poster]

+**Important Note**:
+> This repository is currently in its initial development stage.
+It contains the foundational code required to replicate the in-distribution experiments (Table 1 in the paper).

-> We have now provided the code for in-distribution experiments (excluding Laplace).
-The implementation of Laplace, along with the code for out-of-distribution experiments, is expected to be uploaded by Oct 30.
+> The complete version of this repository, including the implementation of LAP baseline and additional extensions, is scheduled to be uploaded by October 30, 2024.

 ## To Run the Code
 To install the required conda environment, run: